 2. Real Friends Take You For What You Are

 The tiny little mouse was the change agent for Dumbo.
 The tiny little mouse was its friend.
-And it was a very honest and carrying one.
-Never tried to convince Dumbo it could be better without those years.
+And it was a very honest and caring one.
+Never tried to convince Dumbo it could be better without those ears.
 In fact, it always tried to bring Dumbo at peace with itself.
-Your friends are not your competition, your friends will never try to change you, your real friends will always take you from what you are.
-It’s easy to forget that and chose your friends like you chose your clothes: by their fashionability.
+Your friends are not your competition, your friends will never try to change you, your real friends will always take you for what you are.
+It’s easy to forget that and choose your friends like you choose your clothes: by their fashionability.

-The tiny little mouse is the actual progress maker, it is the one which push Dumbo to go over the limits.
-It’s the one which help the elephant to fly.
-It become its manager in the end, but hey, you would prefer a manager who taught you to fly before, or a manager who will try to rip you off by telling how “brilliant” you are every 5 minutes?
+The tiny little mouse is the actual progress maker, it is the one which pushes Dumbo to go over the limits.
+It’s the one which helps the elephant to fly.
+He became his manager in the end, but hey, you would prefer a manager who taught you to fly before, or a manager who will try to rip you off by telling how “brilliant” you are every 5 minutes?

 Friends are honest.
 Friends are supportive no matter what.
 Don’t push those guys away from your life.